Vim Undo and Redo Operations

 While editing text files with vim we can make some little mistakes or want to revert to the previous states.
 In Microsoft Word there is features rich undo and revert functions.
 The similar undo and revert functionalities provided by vim too.

-In order to revert back we can list changes with the following command.
-This will list
+In order to revert back we can list changes and related information.
+With the

 - Change number